2023 U.S. Women’s Open Adds to Rich Legacy of Golf at Pebble Beach

-But the legacy of women’s golf at Pebble Beach is wildly underrated.
-The earliest women’s champion doubled as a trusted confidant to one of the game’s greatest architects.
+The history of women’s golf at Pebble Beach is quite impressive.
+The earliest Pebble Beach women’s champion doubled as a trusted confidant to one of the game’s greatest architects.
 Those that followed included World Golf Hall of Famers, founding members of the LPGA Tour, and the greatest female athlete of the 20th century.

-In the span of a decade, Pebble Beach Golf Links hosted a pair of U.S. Women’s Amateur Championships, plus the third-ever tournament on the newly founded LPGA Tour.
+In the span of a decade, Pebble Beach hosted a pair of U.S. Women’s Amateur Championships, plus the third-ever tournament on the newly founded LPGA Tour.

 THE PEBBLE BEACH CHAMPIONSHIP FOR WOMEN (1923-1951)